Rosalind Croucher

-Rosalind Frances Croucher AM FAAL (born 14 November 1954) is an Australian lawyer and academic who is the current President of the Australian Human Rights Commission, in office since July 2017.
+Rosalind Frances Croucher AM FAAL (born 14 November 1954) is an Australian lawyer and academic who was the President of the Australian Human Rights Commission from July 2017 to July 2024.
 She was previously President of the Australian Law Reform Commission from December 2009 until July 2017, having served as a full-time commissioner since 2007.

 Education

 Croucher graduated with a Bachelor of Arts with Honours and a Bachelor of Laws from the University of Sydney and completed her Doctor of Philosophy in legal history at the University of New South Wales.
 She was admitted as a legal practitioner in New South Wales in 1981.

 Academic career

 In 1997 to 1998, Croucher was the Acting Dean of the Sydney Law School and then the Deputy Chair of the University of Sydney Academic Board in 1999.
 She then moved to Macquarie University as the Dean of the Macquarie Law School from 1999 to 2007.
 From 2002 to 2003, Croucher was the Chair of the Council of Australian Law Deans and the Vice-President of the International Academy of Estate and Trust Law from 2000 to 2005.

 Croucher's academic expertise as a lecturer and researcher is in the fields of equity, trusts, property, inheritance and legal history.
 She has written or edited nine books, including Succession: Families, Property and Death, Families and Estates: A Comparative Study, and Law and Religion – God, the State and the Common Law.
 She has also authored over 100 publications including book chapters, encyclopedia entries, journal articles, casenotes and conference papers.